Bladder Spasm and UTI Symptoms Not Caused by Bacteria: What Worked for Me

 If you're really suffering right now, you're probably having a flare.
 It won't last forever; it will pass.
 It will take time for your bladder to heal, so don't expect a miracle cure overnight.
 I have experienced two flares that lasted several months each.
 I am able to eat a normal diet now, even coffee and chocolate.
 But if I had to give them up forever to prevent that kind of pain, it would be well worth it.
 Now I know what I have to do when that feeling comes back.

 Some Seasonal Advice

 It is December 21 when I am writing this, and I am seeing a spike in visits to this page.
 That is making me recall the time when I had my very worst flair.
-It was Christmas time, and the office was full of tasty treats.
+It was Christmas time, and the office I work at was full of tasty treats.
 I love chocolate, and I was not able to resist the lure.
 If you are suffering right now, and you are eating a lot of chocolate, please stop!